tidyverse/vroom/cran-comments.md

 This is a resubmission.
-I have added examples for all exported functions and believe the examples and vignettes should no longer write outside the R temporary directory.
+I have added examples for all exported functions and believe the tests, examples and vignettes should no longer write outside the R temporary directory.

 ## Test environments